aquasecurity/opsgenie-plugin/README.md

-# Aqua OpsGenie Plugin
+# Aqua OpsGenie Plug-in
 ## Send Aqua's security issues to OpsGenie

-> _OpsGenie Plugin is compatible with Aqua Cloud Native Security Platform 4.x_
+> _OpsGenie Plug-in is compatible with Aqua Cloud Native Security Platform 4.x_

 ### Description
-The OpsGenie plugin extends Aqua CSP with the ability to open tickets in your OpsGenie account.
-The plugin is delivered as an image that should be pushed into the Aqua CSP Kubernetes cluster.
+The OpsGenie plug-in extends Aqua CSP with the ability to open tickets in your OpsGenie account.
+The plug-in is delivered as an image that should be pushed into the Aqua CSP Kubernetes cluster.
 Configuring the plug-in is done through the deployment yaml file.

 ### Tickets types sent to OpsGenie -
 Aqua opens the following security ticket types: